joshsaxe/eXposeDeepNeuralNetwork/README.md

 License: (for non-commercial use) https://creativecommons.org/licenses/by-nc/3.0/us/legalcode

-This projects implements a character-level convolutional neural network binary classifier designed to do well at cybersecurity detection problems, specifically problems that involve determining whether short, tweet-length character strings (e.g. file paths, URLs) are malicious or not.
+This project uses [link](http://keras.io "keras") to implement a character-level convolutional neural network binary classifier designed to do well at cybersecurity detection problems, specifically problems that involve determining whether short, tweet-length character strings (e.g. file paths, URLs) are malicious or not.
 The model takes raw character sequences as its input and outputs a 0-1 suspiciousness score.
 Specific problems I have tested the model on are:

 1. Detecting malicious URLs based on the URL character string (i.e. the model looks at the URL itself, not the contents of the web page the URL points to).
 I have found that given at least 1 million training examples balanced between benign and malicious URLs, the model can achieve a > 90% detection rate at a 0.1% false positive rate on this task.